raspberrypi/documentation/troubleshooting/camera.md

 Which error message?
 Check out the last line of the error report and read the relevent section below.

-### mmal: Camera is not enabled in this build ....
+#### mmal: Camera is not enabled in this build ....

 The camera has not been enabled in the software.
 You need to run `sudo raspi-config` on from the command line, or select the Preferences/Raspberry Pi Configuration option from the desktop menu.

-For raspi-config, now selcect Interfacing Options, then select the Enable Camera option.
+For raspi-config, now select Interfacing Options, then select the Enable Camera option.
-For the graphical interface, select the interfaces tab and enable the camera.
+For the graphical interface, select the Interfaces tab and enable the camera.

+You will need to reboot for the changes to take effect.

-### mmal: Camera is not detected...
+#### mmal: Camera is not detected...

 Although the camera has been enabled, the software has not been able to find one connected to the Raspberry Pi.
 This can be cause by a number of things, but the usual reason is the camera has not been connected correctly.